Skip to content

 If you may lose housing

-If you are behind on rent or have nowhere safe to sleep, call 211 and ask for shelter, homeless prevention, rapid rehousing, and coordinated entry.
-Kentucky Housing Corporation explains that the Balance of State system uses Any Door Kentucky coordinated entry outside Jefferson and Fayette counties.
-Louisville and Lexington have their own local systems.
+If you are behind on rent or have nowhere safe to sleep, call 211 and ask for shelter, prevention, rapid rehousing, and coordinated entry.
+Kentucky Housing Corporation says the Balance of State Continuum of Care uses Any Door Kentucky coordinated entry outside Jefferson and Fayette counties.
+Louisville and Lexington use their own local systems.

-For Section 8, public housing, or subsidized apartments, use the HUD Kentucky page and local housing authority lists.
-These programs can be very helpful, but waiting lists are often closed or long.
-Apply when lists open, keep your mailing address current, and do not count on a voucher for immediate rent help.
+For Section 8, public housing, or subsidized apartments, use the HUD Kentucky page and local housing authorities.
+Waiting lists may be closed or long.
+Apply when lists open, keep your address current, and do not count on a voucher for immediate rent help.

 An eviction is a legal issue.
 This guide is not legal advice.
-If you receive court papers, call legal aid right away and go to the hearing unless a lawyer tells you something different.
-Kentucky courts list civil legal aid programs through Kentucky legal aid.
-Ask if they can help with eviction defense, repair problems, lockouts, domestic violence housing issues, or benefits problems that caused the rent crisis.
-ASMOM also has Kentucky legal help for related issues.
+If you receive court papers, contact legal aid right away and go to the hearing unless a lawyer tells you something different.
+Kentucky courts list civil legal aid programs, and local legal aid offices may help with eviction, lockouts, benefits problems, or domestic violence housing issues.

 Utility shutoff and LIHEAP

 LIHEAP helps eligible households with heating or cooling costs during program periods.
-Kentucky CHFS says LIHEAP is funded through the federal government and handled by Community Action Agencies.
+Kentucky CHFS says LIHEAP is federally funded and handled through Community Action Agencies.
 Start with the state Kentucky LIHEAP page, then contact your local Community Action office.

-For FY 2025-2026, Community Action Kentucky materials say winter crisis assistance is for heating emergencies and applications are handled by local agencies, usually by appointment and while funds last.
 Bring the shutoff notice, account number, proof of income, proof of household members, and your most recent bill.
+Funding is seasonal and may run out.
 ASMOM’s Kentucky utility guide gives more details.

-When you call, say: “I have a shutoff notice” or “I have eviction court papers.”
+When you call, say, “I have a shutoff notice,” “I have eviction court papers,” or “We do not have a safe place to sleep tonight.”
 Local agencies often screen by urgent need.
-Clear words can help the worker route you faster.

 Health coverage, child care, and work help